Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

 ---

-## The challenge
+## The Challenge

 1. Pick a large-scale open-source simulation software (FEniCS, PETSc, SU2, TRILINOS, ...) (till **Oct 28**, evening)
-2. Present the software: how you got it, what are main features, some tutorials you did, ...) (**Nov 11**)
+2. Present the software: how you got it, what are main features, some tutorials you did, ... (**Nov 11**)
-3. Present *RSE infrastructure* of the software: Which CI / documentation / building / git workflow ... does it use?
+3. Present *"RSE infrastructure"* of the software: Which CI / documentation / building / git workflow ... does it use?
 How do contributions work? (**Dec 16**)
-4. Contribute something small (but not trivial) to the software (*good first issue*).
+4. Contribute something small (but not trivial) to the software (*"good first issue"*).
 Run through complete contribution cycle (issue, discussion, PR, review, merge).
 Present what you did.
 Examples: feature, tutorial, documentation, support of new packaging tool, bugfix, ... (**Feb 10**)

 ---

-## Time table I
+## Time Table I

 <style>
 td {